augustlevinson/report-submodules/readme.md

 git push
 ```

-Navigating to the parent repository, you can see the submodules listed as folders:
+Navigating to the parent repository in GitHub, you can see the submodules listed as folders:

 ![The submodules in the parent repository](img/submodules-repo.png)
 *The submodules are snapshots of the specific branch at the time of adding them.
 To update them to the latest version, you first need to have their repos updated and then push those changes to the parent repo.*

-To update the submodules to their latest changes on main, navigate to each repository and run:
+Update all submodules to their latest commit on the tracked branch (usually main):
 ```
-# Navigate to the submodule repo
-cd path/to/repo

-# Fetch the latest changes from the remote
-git fetch origin main

-# Update the submodule to the latest commit
-git checkout main
-git pull origin main
+git submodule update --remote
 ```

-After updating the submodules, navigate back to the parent repository and commit the changes:
+Commit the changes in the parent repository to record the updated commits of each submodule:
 ```
-# Navigate back to the parent repository
-cd path/to/parent-repo

-# Add the updated submodule, commit and push
-git add path/to/submodule-repo
+git add .
-git commit -m "Update avec-rest-api submodule to latest commit" git push
+git commit -m "Update submodules to latest commits" git push
 ```